 Why do I need a veterinary reference?

 We will call to check all vet references.
-If your current pets are not current on their shots by more than two months, or are not spayed/neutered, we will deny the application.
+If your current pets are not current on their shots by more than two months or are not spayed/neutered, we will deny the application.
 It is important for your pet’s lifetime health that they receive their annual shots.
-Additionally, it is state law that all pets, dogs and cats, receive an annual rabies vaccination.
+Additionally, it is a state law that all pets, dogs, and cats, receive an annual rabies vaccination.
 It is also essential that pets are kept current on their monthly heartworm preventative.
 Heartworms are not only deadly to your pet, but the treatments to eliminate them far exceed the cost to prevent.

 Do you allow for out-of-area adoptions?

 We do allow for adoptions to homes outside of the area in which the dog you wish to adopt, however, it may take longer for the adoption to take place due to the time involved in locating a rescuer in your area to conduct the pre-adoption home visit on our behalf.
 Additionally, we will NOT ship pets.
 You will need to make arrangements to meet with one of our volunteers in that area to complete the adoption.

 If you are intending to keep the pet as a yard pet, we will DENY the application.
 Our pets are raised as indoor animals, and our foster homes spend a tremendous amount of time socializing them as such.

 What if my pet gets sick after the adoption?